Royal Caribbean Ships by Size (2023): Best List

 Here is a complete list of Royal Caribbean’s cruise ships by size.
 We hope this list will help you, as the cruise line has ships that can vary in size from 73,000 gross tons (Vision Class), to the Icon class that are 250,000+ gross tons.

-Here is every cruise ship with Royal Caribbean currently and planned to be delivered in the fleet, sorted by size from largest to smallest in terms of volume (in gross tonnage) and length (in feet).
+Here is every cruise ship with Royal Caribbean currently planned to be delivered in the fleet, sorted by size from largest to smallest in terms of volume (in gross tonnage) and length (in feet).

 Here, every Royal Caribbean ship currently in operation is ranked from newest to oldest: